Character Overview

 - Y.V. gets a 120% firerate, where the default is 100%.

-- This also effects his active which pops weapons, it can be seen as 60% of the default firerate.
+- This also affects his active which pops weapons, it can be seen as 60% of the default firerate.

 - Doubles the effects of pop pop, shooting four shots at four times the ammo cost.